 What are Blockchain Oracles?

-- Without them, smart contracts would have limited uses as they won’t be able to access data from outside the network.
+• Without them, smart contracts would have limited uses as they wouldn’t be able to access data from outside the network.

-- There are many forms of oracles–price information, the temperature measured by a sensor, and the successful competition of a payment.
+• There are many types of data that can be transmitted by oracles to smart contracts.
+These data types can include (but are not limited to) price information, the temperature measured by a sensor, and the successful competition of a payment.

 What are TWAP Oracles?

-- There is a minor imprecision issue of the TWAP that Uniswap v3 offers.
+• There is a minor imprecision issue with the TWAP that Uniswap v3 offers.

-Time-weighted average ticks is an extra feature of Uniswap v3 that contributes immensely in saving a lot of time for a lot of projects.
+Time-weighted average ticks are an extra feature of Uniswap v3 that contributes immensely to saving a lot of time for a lot of projects.
 They don’t have to bild their own TWAP implementation.

 Uniswap v3 TWAP Implementation